BelledonneCommunications/linphone-iphone/README.md

 * Video capture does not work in simulator (not implemented by simulator?).

+* Link errors with x86_64: this happens when you try to run linphone on the iPhone 5S/6/6+ simulators.
+  This is due to the fact that we're not building the SDK for the x86_64 architecture, due to it being redundant with i386 (and increasing dramatically the compile time and build size).
+  The solution (temporary) is to force the acceptable architectures to be 'armv7' only (remove 'arm64') and disable the "build active architecture" flag in the linphone, XMLRPC and NinePatch projects.
+  Don't forget to re-enable them when archiving your project.

 ## DEBUGING THE SDK

 Sometime it can be useful to step into liblinphone SDK functions.
 To allow Xcode to enable breakpoint within liblinphone, SDK must be built with debug symbols.